ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ## Error code 112

 If there is an error code 112 reported in the log it means that the disk (data volume) is full and it can not start the `isisicp` program.

+## DAE Type mismatch error

+If you get an error from ISISICP `*** ISISICP STARTUP FAILED (DAE type mistmatch)***` it means you are running `isisicp` program with the wrong sort of dae ie 2 when you have 3.
+You need to source the correct version of the code for your type of DAE.